Skip to main content

 Context Matters:

-• LuaJob (pre-defined): userId is REQUIRED - jobs execute outside conversations
+• LuaJob (pre-defined): identifier is REQUIRED - use userId, email, or phone lookup

 • Jobs API (dynamic): Use jobInstance.user() instead - automatic context captured!